Linda Crampton is an experienced teacher with an honors degree in biology. She writes about nutrition and the culture

 Hemp seeds are a great addition to the diet and offer a range of very useful health benefits.
 I make sure that I eat them often, either on their own, as part of a recipe, or as a milk or oil.
 If someone decides to add the seeds to their diet, choosing a product of good quality is important, though budget plays a role in the choice as well.

 Hemp seeds and their products are relatively new foods in the marketplace.
 Sometimes wonderful claims are made for their nutritional benefits which haven't yet been confirmed by scientists.
-Even without these extra benefits, though, hemp seeds and hemp seed products are very healthy foods.
+Even without these extra benefits, though, hemp seeds and the products made from them are very healthy foods.